Sounds intriguing, right?

 The lush, green trees… the birds and insects… the creeks and rivers, the trees (did I mention trees?)…

-So, in honor of the Great Compromise of marriage, I dedicate this recipe to them.
-The men, I mean.
+So, in honor of the Great Compromise of friendship, I dedicate this recipe to them.

 Maybe this will give them their cowboy fill, and we can take our next vacation to Caddo Lake.